 What to Do in Ubon Ratchathani

-Bike Around Ubon’s City Center
+Walk (or Bike) Around Ubon’s City Center

-Not surprisingly, there is nothing resembling public transportation in Ubon Ratchatani.
+Not surprisingly, there is nothing resembling public transportation in Ubon Ratchathani.
 As a result, I recommend biking, whether you rent one from your hotel or elsewhere.
 Ubon attractions worth visiting as you bike include Thung Si Mueang park and the Ubon Ratchathani National Museum.
 You can also bike down to the shores of the Mun River, although depending upon the weather this could be more tortuous than relaxing.

 And Explore Its Underrated Temples